10 Secrets for Shopping Healthier at the Grocery Store

 Scan the can for MSG

-MSG (monosodium glutamate) is a synthetic version of the substance umami, as it is known in Japan, which occurs naturally in some foods, including Parmesan cheese, soy sauce, and mushrooms.
-Widely used in Asian cooking, MSG went out of favor when it became associated with headaches and other unpleasant symptoms.
+MSG (monosodium glutamate) is a synthetic version of the flavor known as umami (the taste was named by a Japanese scientist).
+The flavor occurs naturally in some foods, including Parmesan cheese, soy sauce, and mushrooms, and it’s a prominent part of Asian cooking.
+MSG went out of favor when it became associated with headaches and other unpleasant symptoms.
 Now many Asian restaurants proudly advertise “No MSG” on their menus, but the food industry still sneaks it in as a flavor enhancer.
 How to find it?
 Check out the ingredient list on the labels of prepared foods—on soups, for example.
 Keep reading, because it’s pretty far down on a long list (although if there is no MSG, that’s usually prominently mentioned at the top).